 Second, check if your qualifications match the requirements for Writing Center consultants.

 - Coursework—Writing Center consultants should have completed ENG 1001 and ENG 1002 with a grade of A. An applicant may be considered with a grade of B in ENG 1001.
 Applicants should also have a cumulative GPA of at least 3.0; a GPA of 3.5 or above is preferred.

-- Instructor Recommendation—The director will request a recommendation from each English instructor an applicant has had for an English or Literature course.
+- Instructor Recommendation—The coordinator will request a recommendation from each English instructor an applicant has had for an English or Literature course.
 Instructors are asked about the applicants’ attendance, work ethic, ability to articulate subject matter, understanding of class material, and ability to relate to others.
 Applicants do not need to request these recommendations, but it does not hurt to talk to your instructors to make sure they are supportive of your application.

 - Writing Sample—Your application will include a writing sample from ENG 1002 to show that you have mastered the foundational writing skills.